Five Feet Apart

 The inciting incident occurs at 14 minutes when Will Newman arrives at the hospital, a rebellious CF patient with B. Cepacia who isn't compliant with treatment and could jeopardize Stella's transplant chances if she gets infected by him..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Stella decides to take control by helping Will with his treatments in exchange for him doing an art project.
+This demonstrates the protagonist's commitment to Stella decides to take control by helping Will with his treatments in exchange for him doing an art project.
 They agree to collaborate while maintaining exactly five feet apart (one foot closer than protocol) using a pool cue to measure., moving from reaction to action.

 The Collapse moment at 87 minutes (75% through) represents the emotional nadir.
 Here, Stella falls through the ice into freezing water during an impulsive outing.
-Will breaks protocol to save her life by touching her and performing CPR, but she gets infected and loses her spot on the transplant list., shows the protagonist at their lowest point.
+Will breaks protocol to save her life by touching her and performing CPR, but she gets infected and loses her spot on the transplant list., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 79% of the runtime.
 Stella realizes through Poe's video and her own reflection that she wants to truly live and experience love, even with the risk.
 She chooses to be with Will despite the impossibility, embracing life over mere survival., demonstrating the transformation achieved throughout the journey.